Estrada inaugurates new Quinta Market

-MANILA Mayor Joseph Estrada led the inauguration of the refurbished Quinta Market in Quiapo, Manila on Wednesday.
+MANILA Mayor Joseph Estrada led the inauguration of the renovated Quinta Market in Quiapo, Manila on Wednesday.

 Estrada said the reconstruction of the market will help the city’s fish industry to flourish.